 To dust the blind, use a soft clean cloth or duster and tilt the slats to wipe clean.
 If you are using a vacuum, attach the brush head and tilt the slats (being careful not to bend them).

 To wash aluminium blinds, use a damp cloth or sponge.
 For stubborn stains add a mild detergent to your cleaning utensil.
 You can also take the blind down and soak in a tub of mild soapy water and then rinse clean and wipe dry - or dry completely in the open air.

 Ideally, clean your wooden blinds by dusting them using a clean soft dust cloth or a vacuum cleaner brush attachment, the surface is smooth so dust should be easily removed.
 Washing your wooden blinds could seriously damage them.
 Water or dampness can warp or discolour the slats.

 Most fabric blinds will be anti-static, so will require only a small amount of cleaning from the brush attachment of your vacuum.
-For more hardened cleaning, check to see if your blind is labelled with a (P) symbol - if it is then the fabric can be dry cleaned.
-If you can't dry clean your fabric, use a damp cloth with lukewarm water to wipe clean.
+For more hardened cleaning, if you cannot dry clean your fabric, use a damp cloth with lukewarm water to wipe clean.
 For tougher stains use a mild detergent and spot clean.